liliulab/magos_v0.1/README.md

 ### Multiple Sample
 The input data for multiple sample is similar to sigle sample.
 The input for multiple sample should include the read counts for all the samples.
-Each row correspond to a SNP and the columns correspond to reference and alternate reads for that SNP in all the samples.
+Each row correspond to a SNV and the columns correspond to reference and alternate reads for that SNV in all the samples.
 Each sample data should be in a pair of columns, eg. data from the first sample in columns 1 and 2, data from the second sample in columns 3 and 4 and ....

 | | Ref Sample 1 | Alt Sample 1| Ref Sample 2| Alt Sample 2| Ref Sample 3 | Alt Sample 3|...|...|
 |----|---------|--------|---|---|---|---|---|---|